antoniocarlosmjr/simple-bank-php/README.md

 ### Configuration

-Em desenvolvimento
+Clone the project on your machine and after cloning create the `.env` in the `/src` directory based on the `.env.example`.

+After that, run the command `docker-compose build` to build the imagens and right after `docker-compose up -d` to create and start the containers.

+After that, run the command `docker-compose exec app_php php artisan migrate` to run the database migrations.

+To configure swagger run the command `docker exec -it api_php php artisan swagger-lume:generate`.

+Okay, now we have our system running at http://localhost:8000. :smile:

 ### Tests

-  * Testes automatizados
+  * Testes automatizados - Em desenvolvimento
-  * Testes na plataforma adicionada
+  * Testes na plataforma adicionada - Em desenvolvimento

 ### Diagram of Architecture

 Em desenvolvimento

-### Organization of Database
+### Diagram of Database

 The relational project is structured according to the creation of four tables represented as follows: